 - a.
 The committee chair will have the ultimate responsibility for creating the agenda for each meeting. - i.
-The committee chair is responsible for accumulating desired agenda items from the other committee members. - ii.
-If council members or the city manager would like an item included on a board, committee, or commission's agenda, he/she will bring that item to the council liaison who will present it to the committee chair for inclusion on the upcoming agenda.
-If the item is being brought by a council member, it needs the agreement of the council liaison or another council member. - iii.
+The committee chair is responsible for accumulating desired agenda items from the other committee members, and city staff. - ii.
+If council liaison would like an item included on a board committee, or commission's agenda, he/she will bring that item before city council for discussion, consideration and possible action followed by the council liaison reporting back to city council the actions of the board, committee, or commission on said item.

+- iii.
 If an item is presented by the council liaison, the committee chair cannot withhold the item from the agenda. - iv.
 The committee chair has the authority to interact with the council liaison and the department head related to the committee for the purpose of gathering appropriate information that should accompany agenda items.
 Should the committee chair feel he/she needs access to other city staff, he/she will do so through city manager. - v.
 The agenda should be emailed to the department head related to the committee a minimum of seven (7) days prior to the scheduled meeting, copying the city secretary and the council liaison.
-The department head will provide any feedback about necessary alterations, which the chairperson will be responsible for making and then forwarding to the appropriate city staff for legal posting. - b.
-When deemed appropriate by the council liaison (i.e., agenda items that involve acquisition or divestiture of city assets, the expenditure of city funds, etc.), the committee chair and council liaison will be jointly responsible for: - i. determining what supporting material should be provided in a packet to the committee prior to the meeting. - ii. accumulating the appropriate material with support of city staff; and - iii. determining which city staff will be required to support the successful conduct of each item on the agenda and making the appropriate arrangements with city staff to attend the meeting. - c.
+The department head will provide any feedback about necessary alterations, which the chairperson will be responsible for making and then forwarding to the appropriate city staff for legal posting.

+b.
+When deemed appropriate by the council liaison (i.e., agenda items that involve acquisition or divestiture of city assets, the expenditure of city funds, etc.), the committee chair and council liaison will be jointly responsible for:

+- i. determining what supporting material should be provided in a packet to the committee prior to the meeting. - ii. accumulating the appropriate material with support of city staff; and - iii. determining which city staff will be required to support the successful conduct of each item on the agenda and making the appropriate arrangements with city staff to attend the meeting.

+c.
 The committee secretary (whether committee member or city staff depending on whether it is a state mandated committee), chairperson, or related department head is responsible for the distribution of final agenda and packet items to committee members and council liaison.